torusresearch/documentation/legal/privacy-policy.md

 ---
 description: 'This privacy policy is only applicable to Torus website (https://tor.us) not Torus wallet (https://app.tor.us).
 The Torus wallet does not store any data.
-Latest update: 9 December 2019. <br> Latest update: 17 July 2019'
+Latest update: 9 December 2019.'
 ---

 # Privacy Policy